 Many children were wandering round their villages with nothing to do or motivate them.
 A special “Rona” character mask was made by a local crafter in Hogsback and then donated to TVS.

 2020 has been a really challenging year for everyone.
-Because of the corona virus schools were closed and volunteers could not go to South Africa.
+Due to the corona virus, schools were closed and volunteers could not go to South Africa.
 TVS has been unable to run its usual programme of English and IT classes, teacher training and study camps but Lydene, our project worker in Tyume, got together with teachers Vuvu Tomi, Nomonde Nelana and Luthando Tendani to determine what they could do.
 The result was the TVS Covid-19 Roadshow and our first attempt at online teacher training.

 TVS Covid-19 Roadshow